ArunBabu98/voxlang/readme.md

-# Voxlang - Another new programming language
+# Voxlang - Another Simple Programming Language

 Welcome to **VoxLang**, a programming language built as a learning project for compiler development.
 This repository serves as the official home for VoxLang, documenting its features, syntax, and the progress of its development.